zachcotner/odin_recipes/README.md

 # odin_recipes
-Recipes project from re-strarting The Odin Project
+Recipes project from re-starting The Odin Project